It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 While you are wearing your invisible braces, you may experience some discomfort and pain.
 It is totally normal.

 This is because the aligners move your teeth and your teeth don’t like being shifted around.
 But the pain is good.
-It means that your aligner treatment is working – after all the common saying is no pain, no gain.
+It means that your aligner process is working – after all the common saying is no pain, no gain.

 However, if the pain continues to worsen – please reach out to our smile consultants and they’ll be happy to help.

-Meeting your after-treatment BFF – Retainers
+Meeting your post-straightening BFF – Retainers

 Without reminding your teeth to stay put, they’ll shift back to their old position, thus changing your smile back to the old one.